Staff Spotlight: Mike Bridgman

 What is your role within Geotechnics?

-I’m an Estimator and Senior Engineer at the Yorkshire office.
+I’m an Estimator and Senior Engineer at the York office.

 How long have you been working for Geotechnics?

 It’s just over 3 years now - I started in June 2014.

 How did you first get involved in the geotechnical industry?

 Like a lot of people in the industry, I grew up liking dinosaurs and rocks and things.
 I took a geology course at college, and found that I quite enjoyed the subject.
 I did it at university, and once I graduated I was looking to find a job.
 There were various options open to me, but I liked the idea of going to see lots of new places and being involved early on with big civils projects.

 How do you think Geotechnics has changed over the time you’ve been here?

 All the offices have grown fairly significantly over the last three years.
 We’ve taken on lots of graduate staff and built the work levels up.
 Every office has grown by at least 3 or 4 staff in that time.

 On a typical day I check through all my emails to see if any new tenders have come in, then prioritise my tasks to see what I need to do.